Vinyl, Fiberglass or Wood? Which Window Material is Best for your Home?

 - Composite Strength

 Some of the increased energy efficiency in fiberglass windows is due to composite materials used in the frame’s construction.
 As the name “fiberglass” suggests, glass has long been a part of fiberglass window frames.
-But recently engineered composites, like Pella’s Duracast® material, don’t rely on traditional glass particles, creating different coats of materials to build even more strength.
+But recently engineered composites, such as Pella’s Duracast® material, don’t rely on traditional glass particles, creating different coats of materials to build even more strength.

 - Color and Texture Options